mike9251/karpathy.github.io/_posts/2019-11-11-c-plus-plus-stl.markdown

 ### Containers
 ### Sequence containers - emplemented as array or linked list.
-1. `Vector` is a dynamically allocated contiguous array in memory.
+1.`Vector` is a dynamically allocated contiguous array in memory.
 Can grow only in one side.
 <div class="imgcap">
 <img src="/assets/c-plus-plus-stl/stl_vector_container.jpg">
 </div>